jaeseokcho1/jaeseokcho8/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a PhD Candidate in International Relations at the University of Illinois at Urbana-Champaign.
+I am a Visiting Assistant Teaching Professor of Government at William and Mary.
+I received my Ph.D. degree in Political Science at the University of Illinois at Urbana-Champaign.

 I am interested in civil wars, international conflicts, and international institutions, with a focus on factors related to civil war recurrence.
 I am currently working on a project that explores the relationship between granting amnesty and the durability of civil war power-sharing agreements.